sharonsun131/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 There are two new excel function used in this assignment, YEAR and COUNTIFS.
 The hint is really helpful.
+I have trouble uploading picture in README.md, so I watched a youtube video regarding how to add picture in the README.md.

 ## Results